JoreisPy/Auto-Downloader/README.md

 # Auto-Downloader
-This project aims to create a script able to search for a torrent, download it and send it to the proper folder
+This project aims to facilitate the download process of Series, movies and Anime.
+In the end moving them to the right folder